 - Narrow – This grip works the outside of the bicep and the outside arm muscle the brachialis.

 Barbell – Most common equipment for performing arm curls

 Dumbbells – Allows for greater control and movement than using a barbell.
 It allows you to rotate your wrists to change the target area of the bicep.
 Palms facing forward focuses on the middle of the bicep, palms facing inward will focus on the outside of the bicep and the brachialis which is the outside arm muscle between your bicep and tricep.

-Curl bar – Designed just for the arm curl and the tricep extension, the different angles on the bar reduces the stress on the wrists, rather than using a normal barbell, this allows you to focus more on working the bicep with less stress on the wrists.
+Curl bar – Designed just for the arm curl and the tricep extension, the different angles on the bar reduces the stress on the wrists.
+Rather than using a normal barbell, the curl bar allows you to focus more on working the bicep with less stress on the wrists.